-The Royal Australian College of General Practitioners (RACGP) has developed the Standards for general practice residential aged care (1st edition) to support and enhance the delivery of quality and safe general practitioner (GP) care to residents in residential aged care facilities (RACFs).
+The Royal Australian College of General Practitioners (RACGP) has developed the Standards for general practice residential aged care (1st edition) to support and enhance the delivery of quality and safe general practitioner (GP) care in residential aged care facilities.

-Development of the Standards for general practice residential aged care?
+Why do we need the Standards for general practice residential aged care?